When elders suffer a serious fall, injury or medical trauma, they may need to live at a rehabilitation center for some period of time.

 Inpatient physical rehabilitation centers are well equipped to conduct various therapies.
 Therapies are conducted by health care workers such as rehab physicians, physical therapists, occupational therapists, speech therapists, rehab nurses and a social workers.

-Treatments can range from re-gaining communication skills, improving mobility, strength training for using wheelchairs and walkers, carrying out daily activities (such as bathing and dressing), improving muscle function and emotional support to help the elderly patients cope with the alterations in their life.
+Treatments can range from re-gaining communication skills, improving mobility, strength training for using medical equipment such as wheelchairs and walkers, carrying out daily activities (such as bathing and dressing), improving muscle function and emotional support to help the elderly patients cope with the alterations in their life.

 Treatments are broken down into three main categories: